Page 11.

 The Eastern Orthodox Church evolved out of disputes raised by a number of bishops (Patriarchs) of Churches in the areas mainly from former Byzantine (Eastern Roman Empire) and regions of Africa, the Eastern Mediterranean, the Middle East Europe, Cyprus, in the Caucasus region and from Siberia to Russia.
 These Eastern bishops, for theological and political reasons objected to being ruled and controlled by one Bishop in Rome; St Peter and his successors.
 The Eastern Patriarchs established a new capital in Constantinople (now Istanbul, Turkey) after the Council of Ephesus in the 5th century.
 Since then, the Eastern Orthodox Church operates as a communion of "autocephalous" (self-ruled) and independent churches, each governed by its bishops in each local synods (regions), as "primus-inter-pares" (first among equals) of the bishops.

 Michael Cerularius, a Greek Orthodox Patriarch of Constantinople was a prominent figure involved with leading the Eastern Orthodox bishops splitting from the Roman Church in 1054.
-Though referred as the "Great Schism", the reality is that thee was nothing "great" about the fact that many of the Churches of the East split from Rome when Eastern patriarchs (bishops) decided "on their own" to separate from the Vicar of Christ, the chair of St Peter in Rome as Christ commanded.
+Though referred as the "Great Schism", the reality is that there was nothing "great" about the fact that Christ's flock was divided, split, separated from one another over matters that could have and should have been resolved together as brothers who didn't agree on many things, not insist their understandings on either side was right or the other wrong.
+This dispute that goes on until the present has resulted in a divided household among Christ's Church.

 The three main issues the Eastern Orthodox patriarchs had with Rome: